From Stray Genius

 People who wish to spar must fill out and sign an enrollment & liability release form to participate.
 Any loaned gear must be returned before leaving the property.
 Anyone who does not follow the host's instructions and attend in good faith must leave as a matter of legal consequence (as determined by the host).
 There is no membership, no titles or champions, and no governing body save the host of a MAAC event on that day.
 In addition, the MAAC enrollment and release form only lasts the duration of the day of the event on which it is signed.
 Anyone may use the MAAC format - information and rules document - as long as the document is maintained in it's entirety including copyright.

-Two sets of bokken (Kendo wood practice swords), two daggers, two swords, and two two-handed swords (all polypropylene except for the bokken), four helmets (two crusader, two Corynthian), two chain mail tunics with coifs, two crusader tunics, two leather hand gauntlets, three sets of pads and guards (so one fighter can prep while the other two fight), two crusader shields, a practice dummy (outfitted with Roman armor and shield), brass gong, five minute fight timer sand glass, and a monk robe for the referee.
+Two sets of bokken (Kendo wood practice swords), two daggers, two swords, and two two-handed swords (all polypropylene except for the bokken), six helmets (two crusader, three Corynthian, one Roman), two chain mail tunics with coifs, two crusader tunics, two leather hand gauntlets, three sets of pads and guards (forearm, shin, and thigh guards, padded shirts, three sets so one fighter can prep while the other two fight), two crusader shields, two buckler shields, a practice dummy (outfitted with Roman armor and shield), brass gong, and a five minute fight timer sand glass.